ArcaneArts/Fukkit/README.md

 2. Invalidate Caches Restart
 3. :build

-## Updating ChumBukkit
+## Updating Fukkit
-Due to the use of source dependencies, **ITJ Refresh Project will NOT update ChumBukkit** you need to actually run :build on your project to build the new chumbukkit dependencies.
+Due to the use of source dependencies, **ITJ Refresh Project will NOT update Fukkit** you need to actually run :build on your project to build the new chumbukkit dependencies.